AdobeDocs/experience-manager-65.en/help/assets/imaging-faq.md

 >
 >Try out and discover the benefits of Dynamic Media image modifiers and Smart Imaging, using Dynamic Media [_Snapshot_](https://snapshot.scene7.com/).
 >
-> Snapshot is a visual demonstration tool, designed to illustrate the power of Dynamic Media for optimized and dynamic image delivery.
-Experiment with test images or Dynamic Media URLs, to visually observe the output of various Dynamic Media image modifiers, and Smart Imaging optimizations for the following:
+>Snapshot is a visual demonstration tool, designed to illustrate the power of Dynamic Media for optimized and dynamic image delivery.
+Experiment with test images or Dynamic Media URLs, to observe the output of various Dynamic Media image modifiers visually, and Smart Imaging optimizations for the following:
+>
 >* File size (with WebP and AVIF delivery)
 >* Network bandwidth
 >* DPR (Device Pixel Ratio)
 >
->To learn how easy it is to use Snapshot, play the [Snapshot training video](https://experienceleague.adobe.com/docs/experience-manager-learn/assets/dynamic-media/images/dynamic-media-snapshot.html?lang=en) (3 minutes and 17 seconds).
+>To learn how easy it is to use Snapshot, play the [Snapshot training video](https://experienceleague.adobe.com/en/docs/experience-manager-learn/assets/dynamic-media/images/dynamic-media-snapshot) (3 minutes and 17 seconds).

 Smart Imaging benefits from the added performance boost of being fully integrated with Adobe's best-in-class premium CDN (Content Delivery Network) service.
 This service finds the optimal Internet route between servers, networks, and peering points.
 It finds a route that has the lowest latency and lowest packet loss rate instead of using the default route on the Internet.